 Revolut comes with perks and benefits from partners such as Apple, Google Ads, Deliveroo and Samsung.

 - Scale (£100 a month)

-Freelancers can choose from the free account (£0 a month) and the professional (£7 a month).
+Freelancers can choose from the free account (£0 a month) Professional (£7 a month) and Ultimate (£25 a month).

-The Starling Bank business account is open to you if you’re self-employed or the owner of a limited company or if you’re part of a limited company with multiple owners.
-You must have been trading for a minimum of 18 months to apply.
-Note that sole traders must have a Starling Bank personal account to open a Sole Trader account.
+The Starling Bank business account is open to you if you’re self-employed or the owner of a limited company, a limited liability partnership or if you’re part of a limited company with multiple owners.

-If you want to deposit cash, you can do so at 11,500 Post Office branches across the country.
+If you want to deposit up to £20,000 cash, you can do so at Post Office branches across the country.
 It’ll set you back £3 per deposit.
-Each Post Office withdrawal up to £1,000 is 50p and 0.3pc after that.

 With Tide there are no fees on card payments in the UK or abroad and you get free transfers between Tide accounts.
-Transfers outside Tide are charged at 20p each, ATM cash withdrawals are £1 and cash deposits at Post Office are charged at £1 and 3pc at PayPoint.
+ATM cash withdrawals are £1.

-You’ve also got instant invoicing and the ability to set up scheduled payments.
-The package is rounded off with in-app support as well as integration with FreeAgent, Sage and Xero.
+You’ve also got invoicing and the ability to set up scheduled payments.
+The package is rounded off with in-app support as well as integration Xero and QuickBooks.

-This article has been brought to in association with Know Your Money.
+This article has been brought to in association with NerdWallet.